Best Ways to Communicate Effectively in the Workplace

 If you remain positive and approachable, you’re sending the signal that you can communicate effectively.
 Workers feel like it’s possible to have a conversation with you.
 When people develop a reputation for being unapproachable, it can be hard to change that opinion.

 Feedback is challenging to deliver.
 It can quickly be taken to heart.
-However, if you wish to communicate effectively, it should be accepted.
+However, if you wish to communicate effectively with your staff, it should be accepted.
 Rarely is communication clear-cut, especially when a team is involved.

 When accepting feedback of any kind, it’s important to remain an active listener.
 You must evaluate what is said objectively, and then come up with a response.
 If there’s a lot to work out, thank the other person for their input and get back to them once you have an appropriate response.
 Rushing to a conclusion can slow down communication efforts.